K-PaaS/application-platform-guide-eng/install/application_platform/bosh.md

 	-o credhub.yml  \				# CredHub applied
 	-o jumpbox-user.yml  \				# Jumpbox-user applied
 	-o cce.yml \					# Took action forCCE
-	-l vsphere-vars.yml				# The file for varialbe setting to be applied when installing BOSH in a vSphere Environment
+	-l vsphere-vars.yml				# The file for variable setting to be applied when installing BOSH in a vSphere Environment
 ```